-Austrian police say several injured after gunfire in Vienna
+Austrian official: Several injured, possibly dead in attack

-VIENNA (AP) — Austrian police said Monday that several people were injured and officers were out in force following gunfire in the capital Vienna.
+VIENNA (AP) — The Austria Press Agency reported Monday that the country’s top security official says several people have been injured in an attack in the capital Vienna and there may be fatalities.

+APA quoted Karl Nehammer as saying that authorities believe there were several attackers involved and that it was still ongoing.
+It earlier cited Nehammer’s office saying that one attacker was killed and another could be on the run.

+Vienna police urged people to avoid all open spaces and public transport in the city.
+Police said trams and buses weren’t stopping and urged social media users not to post videos of the ongoing police operation, so as not to endanger officers.

 Oskar Deutsch, the head of the Jewish community in Vienna, said the shooting took place in the street where the city’s main synagogue is located but that it wasn’t clear whether the house of worship had been targeted.

-The synagogue was already closed at the time of the shooting, Deutsch tweeted.
+The synagogue was already closed at the time of the shooting around 8 p.m.
+(1900 GMT), Deutsch tweeted.

-Austrian news agency APA quoted the country’s Interior Ministry as saying that one attacker has been killed and another could be on the run.

-Police said the operation in the center of the city was ongoing and urged people to avoid all open spaces and public transport.
+Rabbi Schlomo Hofmeister told The Associated Press that he saw at least one person fire shots at people sitting outside bars in the street below his window.

+“They were shooting at least 100 rounds just outside our building,” Hofmeister said.